karthick16/spaangular/README.md

-# spaangular
-SPA angular scaffolding
-Medium inspired blogging platform with Mean stack.
+Angular SPA with Mean stack.